thomasweng15/jekyll-now/_posts/2017-1-23-on_password_managers.md

 ## How do password managers work?

-Password managers keep your passwords secure by keeping them in an encrypted database.
-You access your passwords by entering a master password to decrypt the database.
+A password manager works like a safe.
+Your passwords are securely stored in an encrypted database, and you access them by entering a master password to decrypt the database.

 It's much easier to remember one long, secure password than numerous different ones.

-The password database and the master password are like safe and key: even if the safe is stolen, thieves wont be able to access your passwords without the key.
+And if the safe (encrypted database) is stolen, thieves wont be able read your passwords without the key (master password).

 When you need to log in to an account, you simply unlock your database, copy your credentials, and paste them into the login fields.<span class="ftnt">[1]</span> No more straining to type complicated passwords.